-In this paper, we contemplate the above scenario of Majoron as FIMP-type DM with resonant leptogenesis.
+In this paper, we consider the above scenario of Majoron as FIMP-type DM with resonant leptogenesis.
 To be explicit, we discuss a concrete $U(1)_{L}$ symmetric model of neutrino mass based on the type I seesaw mechanism, involving two right-handed neutrinos and a $U(1)_L$ breaking scalar field having $Z_2$ odd parity, coupled to the RHNs at tree level.
 The construction leads to off-diagonal nonzero entries in the RHN mass matrix that result into two exactly degenerate RHNs.
 Then, the inclusion of dimension-5 $U(1)_{L}$ breaking terms not only breaks such a degeneracy but also opens up new annihilation channels of RHNs to Majorons, thereby making Majoron production possible via freeze-in scenario \footnote{{A similar concept was explored in \cite{Bhattacharya:2021jli}, where the soft breaking of lepton number symmetry played a key role in the freeze-in production of dark matter.}} in line with \cite{Manna:2022gwn}.
 Note that the same splitting that removes the degeneracy of RHNs turns out to be also instrumental in producing the matter-antimatter asymmetry via resonant leptogenesis.

-Hence from the requirement of relic density satisfaction by Majorons while simultaneously explaining the baryon asymmetry of the Universe (BAU), both via the same $U(1)_{L}$ breaking operator, we perform a combined analysis of Majoron as FIMP type dark matter and resonant leptogenesis and figure out the parameter space that establishes a relation involving neutrino mass, dark matter and the baryon asymmetry of the Universe.
+We perform a combined analysis of Majorons as FIMP type dark matter and resonant leptogenesis and establish the parameter space which implies a relation involving neutrino mass, dark matter and the baryon asymmetry of the Universe.
 In doing so, we realize that contrary to the usual expectation of resonant leptogenesis happening near the TeV scale or so, here we end up a relatively high scale resonant leptogenesis scenario in order to be consistent with the Majoron DM parameter space, which can also be of interest for further investigation.

 The layout of the remainder of the paper is as follows.
 In Section~\ref{sec.setup}, we define {the minimal type I seesaw setup that involves two RHNs and the lepton number symmetry breaking scalar field $\Phi$, featuring both global $U(1)_L$ conserving and breaking terms.
 In Section~\ref{DM}, we discuss Majoron FIMP DM, focusing on the explicit $U(1)_L$ breaking non-renormalisable interactions that drive RHNs annihilation into Majorons and analyzing the Boltzmann equations leading to successful DM production.} In Section~\ref{leptogenesis}, we discuss resonant leptogenesis in the considered model and calculate the lepton asymmetry for a benchmark point consistent with those required for Majoron FIMP DM. {In Section~\ref{parameterspace}, we discuss in detail the parameter space compatible with Majoron FIMP DM and resonant leptogenesis, highlighting the role of non-renormalizable $U(1)_L$-breaking operator common to both effects and the CP asymmetry contributions from self energy and vertex correction terms.} Section~\ref{conclusions} concludes the paper.